 Don’t get me wrong.
 I liked the idea of my money making lots of money for me.
 I just disliked the whole idea of… you know, spending my time researching ideas, whether they be individual stock picks, selection of mutual funds, allocation of assets between stocks and bonds, and everything in between.
 I thought that I could avoid investing by doing something like starting a business and selling it for lots of money one day.
 Then I’d hire a private wealth manager who could deal with “all that other stuff.”

 Life has a way of taking interesting turns.
 Here I am many years later, and I think researching investment ideas is pretty fascinating.
 I think that most people can fall in love with investing if approached the right way, or at the very least not view it as a torture reserved for the truly unfortunate.
 Let me walk you through my own change of perspective.

 For purposes of this article, my examples are going to be about evaluating and investing in an individual company.
-However, you can generalize the ideas to any aspect of investment research, whether that’s picking a mutual fund to dump your money into, deciding what percent of bonds you want to own, or anything in between.
+However, you can generalize the ideas to any aspect of investment research, whether that’s picking a mutual fund to dump your money into, or deciding what percent of bonds you want to own.

 Ready?
 Let’s go.

 Part One: How I Fell In Love With Investing